Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Robustness of the results

 \section{Robustness of the results}

-In this section, we first address the robustness of ARF-kSZ tomography against residual foreground-contamination in \S\ref{sub:robustness_foreground} and observational systematics in \S\ref{sub:robustness_numang}.
-Then, we explore the impact of the linear bias of the tracers on measurements of the kSZ optical depth in \S\ref{sub:robustness_linbias}, and in \S\ref{sub:robustness_gprofile} we finish exploring whether the location, density, and abundance of kSZ gas are sensitive to the functional form assumed for the overdensity profile.
+In this section, we study the robustness of ARF-kSZ tomography against foregrounds, tSZ emission, systematic uncertainties affecting the number density and large-scale bias of tracers, and the functional form assumed for the kSZ gas profile.